scylladb/sphinx-scylladb-theme/README.rst

        │   ├── source/
        │   ├── Makefile

-   .. note::: If you already have docs in the project under an existing ``docs`` directory, move the doc files to the ``docs/source`` directory.
+   .. note:: If you already have docs in the project under an existing ``docs`` directory, move the doc files to the ``docs/source`` directory.

 #.
 The documentation project lives under ``docs/source``.
    Edit the file ``conf.py`` to suit your project needs (e.g., install new extensions, edit navigation links, ...).